Malcolm Webster (murderer): Fight over headstone

 Following Webster's conviction, Claire's family fought to have the inscription on her original headstone replaced with one that bore her maiden name and omitted any reference to her marriage (her original headstone stated "with loving thoughts of my dear wife").
 Peter Morris, her brother, argued that it was "offensive" to have her married name on the headstone "as the marriage was designed towards murder."

 The Council originally informed her family that Webster owned the grave and consequently they would have to seek his permission to relinquish ownership.
 Morris refused stating: "To change my sister's headstone, I have to go and ask his permission to give me the grave.
 I'm not going to.
 I don't see why I should go cap in hand to a convicted murderer."

-Prof Roderick Paisley argued that under the Forfeiture Act 1982 Webster should be disqualified from inheriting Claire's estate.
-He suggested that Webster should be declared bankrupt, which would result in the lair (burial plot) certificate being transferred to her family.
+Professor Roderick Paisley argued that under the Forfeiture Act 1982 Webster should be disqualified from inheriting Claire's estate.
+He suggested Webster should be declared bankrupt, which would result in the lair (burial plot) certificate being transferred to her family.

 Eventually the Council agreed to replace the headstone.
 An Aberdeenshire Council spokeswoman said: "The murder conviction against Malcolm Webster has rendered his contract with the Council, as relating to the lair at Tarves, void."
 Webster was also banned from being buried alongside her.